lichtblau/arch-flo/README.md

   - refresher.c updated to read the button event, toggling screen brightness.

+  - noisy.c added -- plays a sound when Oi charging starts or stops.

+    Put the binary and two sound files into /opt/noisy, and create a home directory /opt/noisy/home owned by the noisy user.

+    E.g.:
+    useradd -s /usr/sbin/nologin -g nogroup -d /opt/noisy -m noisy

+    Why is a home needed?
+Because pulseaudio tries to write stuff...

   - crondog's kernel doesn't like my wifi firmware (or vice versa).
     Using the lollipop kernel instead: